 Conclusion

-A home does not stand out in an in-person visit for a single element, but for the sum of many well-managed details.
-Light, silence, order, coherence, functionality and professional support build an experience that goes far beyond what is visible.
+A home does not stand out in an in-person visit for a single element, but by the sum of many well-managed details.
+Luz, silence, order, coherence, functionality and professional support build an experience that goes far beyond what is visible.